 Hong Kong Style Mango Pancake.
 Light soft egg flavoured crepes stuffed with whipped cream and fresh ripe mango.
-A popular dessert served for dim sum at certain Cantonese restaurants.
-A wonderful dessert that can be easily made at home.
+A popular dessert served for dim sum at Chinese restaurants easily made at home with simple ingredients!

 Jump to: